QGruchet/HuffmanCoding/README.md

 /**
  * Function : inRed.
- * Arguments : std::string msg.
+ * Arguments :  msg, the message we want to color.
  * Return : std::string.
  * Description : Colorized the string 'msg' in red.
  * */